roshan4507/flutter_provider_todolist/README.md

 # todoey

-A Todo list application made with Flutter.
+A Todo list application made in Flutter with Provider pattern.

 ## Getting Started